PranathiB/IMDBSeleniumTest/README.md

 4. Unzip and place it in the following location `src/resources/driver/`
 5. Select the test folder and run all tests or individual tests
+6. Alternatively you can also use maven command `mvn clean test`

 **Framework Design**

 These tests are built using Page Object Pattern(POP) [https://martinfowler.com/bliki/PageObject.html]

-_src/resources/_  : Contains the chromedriver executable that is downloaded based on the operating system using RunTest.sh
+_resources/_  : Contains the chromedriver executable that is downloaded based on the operating system using RunTest.sh

 _test/_ : Contains the test classes